Click on a category below to jump to a specific section.

 During your initial appointment, you will also complete a Reemployment Needs Inventory which helps to determine your readiness to return to work.
 It evaluates your job search activity, job search skills and confidence, and any barriers that may impact your chances of being hired.
 During this initial visit, RESEA staff will review your work history, collaborate with you to determine an employment goal, and discuss customized employment opportunities within the job market.

-Yes, all your RESEA appointments are mandatory and failure to attend will result in your UI benefits being stopped.
+Yes, all your RESEA appointments are mandatory unless waived for a valid reason.
+Failure to attend will result in your UI benefits being stopped.

 Yes, attending your RESEA appointment counts as one of the two weekly required work search activities, which is required to receive weekly unemployment benefits.